SNTag/.dotfiles/readme.md

 - To setup architecture (rudimentary/common software, some fonts, tweaks) for either debian or arch based, run the appropiate file in '/architecture-handlers'
 - Programming languages are set up through scripts under '/programming-languages/

+## setup

+emacs is not an OS, but I do use it as an interface.

 Acknowledgments
 ===============